Book a no-obligation call with a Helios HR consultant

 5. Pinpoint challenging roles

-1. Determine the jobs you are having a hard time filling.
+Determine the jobs you are having a hard time filling.
 Take a second or third look at the descriptions and titles and see and see what can be adjusted to attract the right talent to the position.
+Use HR metrics such as employee engagement to see if current employees are satisfied in their position.

 There are always going to be instances when you will lose a candidate, such as salary, location of the job, and/or competition, but you never want to lose a candidate because the title or the descriptions aren’t a reflection of the job or your culture.
-Focusing on the impacts above and using the tips provided can help you to better achieve your goals of bringing in top talent.
+Focusing on your job framework and using the tips provided can help you achieve your HR strategy.